bumbacoin/unify-pos/doc/README.md

 Setup
 ---------------------
-You need the Qt4 run-time libraries to run Potcoin-Qt.
+You need the Qt4 run-time libraries to run Unify-Qt.
 On Debian or Ubuntu:
 	`sudo apt-get install libqtgui4`

 Unpack the files into a directory and run:

-- bin/32/potcoin-qt (GUI, 32-bit)
+- bin/32/unify-qt (GUI, 32-bit)
-- bin/32/potcoind (headless, 32-bit)
+- bin/32/unifyd (headless, 32-bit)
-- bin/64/potcoin-qt (GUI, 64-bit)
+- bin/64/unify-qt (GUI, 64-bit)
-- bin/64/potcoind (headless, 64-bit)
+- bin/64/unifyd (headless, 64-bit)

-See the documentation at the [Potcoin website](http://www.potcoin.com) for help and more information.
+See the documentation at the [Unify Wiki](http://unify.info) for help and more information.